scipion-em/docs/docs/developer/scipionCloud-on-amazon-web-services-ec2.rst

 * Login to `AWS console <https://aws.amazon.com/>`_
 * Go to EC2 services
 * Select Instances on the left side menu
-* Select the instance and either click on ‘Actions’ or Right-click on the instance and select Instance State and the action required.
+* Select the instance, click on ‘Instance state’ and the action required.

   * Stop: the instance is turned off, but everything related to it is kept (IP address change unless you use Elastic IPs).
 You can power it on again with the Start command.
 While an instance is off, you are only charged for disk use.
   * Terminate: the instance is deleted, and all non-permanent storage disappear.
 You should make sure all your data is safe before terminating an instance.
   * Change instance type: This can be useful when running EM workflows since one could start with a small machine for the preprocessing steps, or even with a GPU machine if needed, and then switch to a more powerful machine with higher memory for the classification and refinement steps.
-In order to change the type the VM needs to be stopped first, then click on "Options" and select "Instance settings / Change instance type".
+In order to change the type the VM needs to be stopped first, then click on "Actions" and select "Instance settings / Change instance type".

 Using external EBS volumes
 ==========================

-ScipionCloud image has a default disk of 30 Gb, which is clearly insufficient for storing real processing EM data.
+Latest ScipionCloud image has a default disk of 75 Gb, which is clearly insufficient for storing real processing EM data.
 When creating a Virtual Machine through the EC2 console, it is possible to specify a bigger disk for the VM, but you have to take into account that this disk cannot be resized and will disappear when the VM is terminated.
 To avoid this problem it is a good practise to work with external EBS volumes attached to the VM, which can be used to store data and/or Scipion projects.